koumatsumoto/utility-css/README.md

-# stylus-rocket-dash
+# Rocket Start OOCSS
-A framework for Stylus
+A framework of oocss to accelerate your web development.